gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 > ```

-A ***Parsons Problem*** is another kind of exercise that avoids the “blank screen of terror” problem: the student is given the lines of code needed to solve a problem, but has to put them in the right order.
+A ***Parsons Problem*** is another kind of exercise that avoids the "blank screen of terror" problem: the student is given the lines of code needed to solve a problem, but has to put them in the right order.
-Research over the past few years has shown that **Parsons Problems** are effective because they allow students to concentrate on control flow (“what order do I do things?”) separately from vocabulary (“what do I need to do?”).
+Research over the past few years has shown that **Parsons Problems** are effective because they allow students to concentrate on control flow ("what order do I do things?") separately from vocabulary ("what do I need to do?").
 The same research shows that giving the student more lines than she needs, or asking her to rearrange some lines and add a few more, makes this kind of problem significantly harder.
 Our mobile platform has direct support for **Parsons Problems**, and they can be